Frequently Asked Questions

 WHAT HAPPENS AT THE SCIENCE FAIR?

 You can find the schedule here.
-On Saturday, you will set up your project, meet the judges and talk about your project, have lunch, do some fun activities, and show your project to public visitors.
+For grade 6-12, on Saturday, you will set up your project, meet the judges and talk about your project, have lunch, do some fun activities, and show your project to public visitors.
 On Sunday, you will show your project to public visitors and VIPs and go to the awards ceremony.
+For grade 4-5, you will set up and display your project on Friday night.

 Parking will be provided free of charge on campus.